explosion/spacy-llm/usage_examples/README.md

 The configuration files are based on [spaCy's configuration system](https://spacy.io/api/data-formats#config).
-This means that `spacy-llm` is modular and it's easy enough to implement your own tasks.
+This means that `spacy-llm` is modular and it's easy to implement your own tasks.

 ## Writing your own task